TheMrityunjayPathak/FeatureEngineering/README.md

 - The interquartile range (IQR) contains the second and third quartiles, or the middle half of your data set.

-**The Interquartile Range is found by subtracting the Q1 value from the Q3 value:**
+**The Interquartile Range is found by subtracting the Q1 value from the Q3 value :**

 - IQR = Q3 - Q1
 - Q3 = 3rd quartile or 75th percentile